sofa-framework/doc/30_Components/15_Collisions/20_Detection_Sweep_and_Prune.md

 ### Narrow phase

 The narrow phase browses all boxes considered as active by the broad phase.
-From this information, it is possible to recover the finnest CollisionModel (which is not a CubeModel) corresponding to each box.
+From this information, it is possible to recover the finest CollisionModel (which is not a CubeModel) corresponding to each box.
 An intersection check will then be done between these pairs.
 This check also depends on the [intersection method](https://www.sofa-framework.org/community/doc/main-principles/collisions/#intersection-methods) used.
 This last phase returns the DetectionOutput vector containing elements of CollisionModels in collision and the contact points on the surface of each model.